theJenix/mailplan/README.md

 * Define reusable set of actions, to use in composed action sequences
 * Multiple mailboxes per rule (currently only one mailbox is allowed in the select property)
 * Client side search validators
+* Full support for X-GM-RAW (currently supports single terms using the gmail: search but does not support composing search from individual clauses)